speeffly/lantern-ai/BUILD_FIX_SUMMARY.md

 - **Action Items**: Updated to use correct `title`/`description` properties
 - **Course Recommendations**: Updated to match interface with `courseCode`, `credits`, etc.
 - **Priority Values**: Changed from `'High'` to `'high'` for consistency
+- **Import Issues**: Fixed `careerPlanService.ts` to import `AIRecommendations` from types

 The backend will now build successfully on Render! 🎉

+### Final Status: ✅ ALL ERRORS RESOLVED
+- No TypeScript compilation errors
+- All imports working correctly
+- All interfaces properly defined
+- Production deployment ready

 ## 🚀 Ready for Deployment
 The application is now ready for production deployment with: